Allowances, loans & subsidies for homeowners in Germany

 These include:

-The KfW bank (Kreditanstalt für Wiederaufbau) provides several loans and subsidies to those who want to enter the German housing market, as well as homeowners who want to make their properties more energy efficient.
+The KfW bank (Kreditanstalt für Wiederaufbau) provides several loans and subsidies to those who want to get a foot on the German property ladder, well as homeowners who want to make their properties more energy efficient.
 The KfW loans and subsidies can usually be combined with each other, and usually with other mortgages as well.

 The loan can be used to purchase a building plot, construction costs, and the cost of hiring an architect, if you are building a new home, or for the purchase price, cost of repairs, conversions and modernisations, as well as notary and broker fees, if you are buying a home.
 It is not suitable for holiday homes or buy-to-let properties.